 #2 Golden Gate Park, San Francisco

-This massive stretch of parkland is one of San Francisco‘s most important cultural hubs, home to music festivals, a Japanese garden and more, offering the busy Northern California city an urban retreat so large that it feels like you’re somewhere completely different.
+The massive stretch of parkland that is Golden Gate Park is one of San Francisco‘s most important cultural hubs.
+It’s home to everything from music festivals to a Japanese garden, offering the busy Northern California city an urban retreat so large that it feels like you’re somewhere completely different.

 #1 Hyde Park, London